 Generally, however, you are writing your novel over a period of months or even years.
 That means you may actually forget what you wrote in those early pages.
 Or, you knew you set a sad mood, but have no idea how long you dragged it out—was your start too depressing?
 Not depressing enough?

 The key is to update your scene list as you write—add a row here and delete a scene there so that you can always remind yourself of what happened in your novel with relative ease.
 Even outlines can stretch for pages and pages and they are sooo much more difficult to update.

 If you have a scene list, everything will be right in front of you, nicely organized and easy to read.

 Scene Lists Help You Edit

 This is the point where I’m at now—editing.
 I know there are scenes missing in my novel.
 I’m also aware that I need to step back and figure out the arcs of some of my minor characters, among many other things.

 All of these structural changes overwhelmed me.

-Make a scene list for the first chapters of your novel or for a short story you’ve written—is something missing?
-Write the scene and share it here!
-Alternatively, write a scene that involves an excel spreadsheet but the character is not at work—I’d love to see what you come up with!
+Alternatively, write a scene that involves an excel spreadsheet but the character is not at work.
+I’d love to see what you come up with!